quiltdata/quilt/docs/api-reference/Admin.md

 # quilt3.admin
-Admin APIs for Quilt stacks.
+APIs for Quilt administrators.
+'Registry' refers to Quilt stack backend services, including identity management.

 ## create\_user(\*, username: str, email: str)  {#create\_user}

-Create a new user in your registry.
+Create a new user in the registry.

 Required parameters:
     username (str): Username of user to create.